atomt/kexec-grub-helper/README.md

 # kexec-grub-helper

-kexec helper to load kernels from GRUB configuration.
+kexec helper to load kernels from your systems GRUB configuration.
+It has a selector, supports grubenv defaults and stuff.

-kexec is awesome.
-People should use it more.
+kexec allows for very spiffy reboots, bypassing firmware initialization entirely.
+It also does other stuff not covered by this helper thingy. kexec is awesome and people should use it more.

 ## Usage